KaushikDebdas/nike-shoe-shop/README.md

 # nike-shoe-shop
-This is a simple website based on shoe store.
-This website build with Html,Css,JavaScript & Bootstrap.
+This is a simple website based on shoe stores.
+This website build with Html,CSS,JavaScript & Bootstrap.

 Live Preview : https://kaushikdebdas.github.io/nike-shoe-shop/